 All of us lie and cheat … at least a bit (The Honest Truth About Dishonesty, Dan Ariely) and more than we care to admit.
 And it seems the things people learn about lying and cheating prepares them well for business and government.
 A part of the trick is determining just how far we will go.
 Regardless, it should be no surprise then that the reflex position of business is, ‘Ethics cost money and are therefore optional’.
 And despite the rhetoric, leadership training, policy and values statements and a few optional ethics classes in business schools, it would be reasonable to suggest that the business status quo is not about to change soon.
 That doesn’t mean we should give up but we do need to understand it better and explore new ways to deal with it.

-You don’t have to look far to find high flying, hyper successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is acting stupidly.
+You don’t have to look far to find high flying, hyper-successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is, acting stupidly.
 The VW or Glencore case studies come to mind immediately.
 A less public (not always) and less obvious act of stupidity occurs when it comes to sharing a businesses strategy.
 Despite years of experience senior executives very often miss opportunities to generate, communicate and implement strategy effectively (another way of saying they make rookie errors).
-Instead they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
-Here’s 4 reasons why: Continue reading →
+Instead, they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
+Here are 4 reasons why: Continue reading →

 Ask people what is wrong in their workplace and you can get an avalanche of woes and with just a little push, as many ideas for fixing them.
 At least that’s what it sounds like when nobody up the management hierarchy is present.
 Professor Chris Argyris of Harvard wrote about this a long time ago and frankly the cleaner could have told us that (An Interview with Chris Argyris).
 What he added were his observations of behaviours that seemed to maintain this situation – behaviours that undermined the ability of the organisation to learn and make appropriate changes.
 Behaviours that reinforced the social, power structure (hierarchy) and just as often the beliefs and attitudes people held about others.
 He called these behaviours ‘Organisational Defensive Routines’.
 Argyris identified that it took a lot of skill to use and maintain these routines.
 (They can be used to resist change.)

 Innovation (Innovative): The successful application of a new and or improved method or technology to meet a requirement, articulated or not.
 What leaders want more of, while rationing the permission to do it.
-Also a term that will appear and be used somewhere within the job description, job application and an interview – probably more than once.
+Also, a term that will appear, and be used somewhere within a job description, job application, and an interview – probably more than once.
 The scale of innovation will not defined.
 It may be incrementally small or transformationally large.
 A ‘large‘ innovation is likely to lead to a waterfall of smaller innovations.
 Mimicry is a common form of innovation – applying a known idea but in a new setting.
-Mimicry is almost hard wired into us and is one of our earliest learning strategies.
+Mimicry is almost hard-wired into us and is one of our earliest learning strategies.